NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## Docker Image
 We prepare our artifact is as a Docker image to run "out of the box".
 The Docker image can be downloaded from [here](https://drive.google.com/drive/folders/1JkS2S4GOCPdicQsbDeqlkzXO4tZ-2Iyg?usp=sharing).
-We have tested the Docker image using docker version xx.

 ## Artifact Contents
 The Docker image contains the following scripts for evaluation.